histogrammar/histogrammar-docs/tutorials/python-bokeh/index.md

 ## Plotting a Histogram in `Python`

 The examples of plotting histograms with `python-bokeh` presented in this section use `Python` and artificial data.
-In the Python or PySpark REPL, start by importing the Histogrammar package and the plotting library:
+In the Python (or PySpark REPL), start by importing the Histogrammar package and the plotting library:

 ```python
 from histogrammar import *